Ricotan-naboon/py-cure/README.rst

 - Mac OS X 10.7.5(11G63)+Python3.7.4+[GCC 4.2.1 (Apple Inc. build 5666) (dot 3)] on darwin

-- other environment is not supported.
+- other environment is not supported. but I may check for work before I die.

+* checked environment
+   * Cygwin(maybe 3.1.7)+Python3.8 [GCC 9.3.0] on cygwin

 About revision requests, etc.
 ==============================